Cyprus Airways (1947–2015): 1990s

-New Millennium
+New millennium

 The airline introduced a restyled livery, as it embarked on an ambitious fleet renewal programme.
 Two new Airbus A319s, smaller than its other aircraft, were added in 2002.
 The next year, two new Airbus A330s replaced the older A310s on long-haul routes.
 A fleet of four Boeing 737s was chosen for the Eurocypria charter subsidiary, however, with two further similar aircraft added in 2004 and 2005.
 A feature of the new Eurocypria aircraft was that each had a different colour on its tail.
 In the meantime, the A320s owned by Cyprus Airways but leased to Eurocypria were returned to the parent company.

 In 2002, the Cypriot government lowered its ownership stake to 69.62 percent.

 Cyprus Airways founded Hellas Jet in Athens (Greece) in 2003, never making a profit.
 It held a 75% share of that carrier until all of the shares were sold to Air Miles (charter broker) Air Miles in 2005.

 In 2006, the government of Cyprus bought Eurocypria because Cyprus Airways started facing severe financial problems.

 According to the airline's 2010 financial results the operating loss for 2010 was €4,9 million in comparison to a loss of €5,4 million in 2009.
 On 28 June 2011 Cyprus Airways issued a profits warning to the Cyprus Stock Exchange, attributing this to "the continuing financial crisis and to the further significant increase in fuel prices."

-On 31 August 2011 Cyprus Airways issued its results for the first half of 2011 which showed a loss of €29,3 million in comparison to a loss of €25,5 million for the respective period of 2010, recording an increase of €3,8 million.
+On 31 August 2011, Cyprus Airways issued its results for the first half of 2011, which showed a loss of €29.3 million, compared to a loss of €25.5 million for the respective period in 2010, representing an increase of €3.8 million.

 As a result of a restructuring programme to curb the continued losses, most Middle East destinations were cut from the timetable in 2011/2012, including Bahrain, Cairo, Damascus, Dubai and Jeddah.